21447sadf/MazeRunner/README.md

 4. Build Maze in MC
    -	User is building maze above ground.
    -	User is building maze at a reasonable location where they can enter (eg:not inside a mountain, ocean).
-   -	Terrain is made of single block type.
+   -	Terrain is made of single block type and free of obstacles above ground (eg:trees).
+The program will not replace these blocks, it will only revert the terrain to its original state.

 ## Task Allocation
 1. Menu Navigation